CCP professionals have extensive experience guiding clients through the complex environment of federal, state, and local grants.

-CCP professionals have worked on numerous efforts and engagements in the House, the Senate, with Committees of Authority, and multiple Executive Branch agencies.
+CCP professionals have worked on numerous efforts and engagements in the House and Senate, with Committees of Authority and multiple Executive Branch agencies.

 The most powerful strategy for any government affairs effort is the building and maintaining long-term relationships with one's Representatives and Senators in Congress.

 CCP helps our clients develop strong and concise messaging, set up meetings with key staff, work to develop an appropriate "ask," and maintain communications with key offices throughout the legislative process.

 When ready, CCP will create a list of Representatives, Senators, and key staff that can help move our clients' issues through the complex processes of Congress.

 Federal Departments and Agencies are delegated a significant amount of authority and responsibility.
 Building relationships with key program officials, political appointees, and other leading officials gives our clients insights into existing and new opportunities.

 These professionals can help clients make the right decisions when deciding whether to invest significant resources in response to a grant notice of funding.
 As the relationship grows, our clients can effectively share concerns and participate in regulatory reform.

 Spending nearly $10 Trillion over the past decade, the Department of Defense is the most powerful global force in research and development.
 The DoD is intently involved in the United States' significant technological advancements spanning hundreds of sectors.

 Clients exposed to DoD SBIRS /STTRs and technologies of interest to Defense and Homeland Security can accelerate their R&D timeline through plus-up requests.
 This Congressionally directed funding can provide significant investments into projects and offices.